aarib-sami/leetcode/README.md

-# code-sync
+# README
-Coding solutions automatically synced from dotpush extension - https://dotpush.ca/
+Contains solutions for all the LeetCode problems I successfully solve.